AdobeDocs/release-notes.en/current.md

 Learn about exciting events on Experience League.
 It's a great place to learn, interact, and get answers from product experts at Adobe!

-**June 2023 update:** The [Experience League Event Recordings](https://experienceleague.adobe.com/docs/events/experience-league-recorded-events/overview.html?lang=en) page (browsing past events) now organizes events by series type and solution in the left-hand navigation.
+**June 2023 Events update:** On the [Experience League Event Recordings](https://experienceleague.adobe.com/docs/events/experience-league-recorded-events/overview.html?lang=en) page, you can use the left-hand navigation to browse past events by series type and application.

 +++Upcoming events